ml-project-2020/covid/README.md

 ```

 ## Data Collection and Processing
+All the data used in this project is stored in the **data** folder.
 To get daily updated data, we wrote:
 * **covid_data.py**
 This module serves to download the most recent COVID-19 data from Mexico.
 The data is wrangled, cleaned, and transformed into a usable data frame.
 It also provides a function to aggregating all information to state level.